 Manchester United's executive vice-chairman Ed Woodward declared his retirement, and Arsenal apologized to supporters for their "mistake."

-"We made mistake and sincerely apologize."
+"We made a mistake and sincerely apologize."

 The Super League stated that it would look at options to save the company, stating that "the current mechanism does not work."